Students’ Stories – what our students accomplish

 I am happy to say that, thanks in large part to the support provided by Anne Showers and Accessible Academics, I completed my degree and am now gainfully employed in the field of Information Technology for one of the world’s largest business-to-business finance organizations.
 I am excited for Accessible Academics as it moves forward in the nonprofit sector and provides support services for an increasing number of young adults in need.
 I have the utmost faith that, with hard work and dedication, they too will succeed academically and in life itself.

-Our daughter couldn’t have been so successful in college at ECC without the help, guidance, and support of Anne.
-She goes well beyond academics and has helped our daughter to be more confident and secure.
-This service is extremely important and valuable for families with children who have LD, ADHD, ASD.
-Anne and her services is a Godsend.”
+Our daughter couldn’t have been so successful in college at ECC without the help, guidance, and support of Accessible Academics.
+The program goes well beyond academics and has helped our daughter to be more confident and secure.
+This service is extremely important and valuable for families with children who have LD, ADHD, and ASD.
+Accessible Academics’ services is a Godsend.”

 I can’t thank you enough for the services you provide for my son and the many others.

-I know Anne for almost two years.
-She is a wonderful and dedicated educator.
-My son, Eric will not been stay in school if wasn’t for Anne’s dedication.
-She went above and beyond for my son for the last years.
-I wish Anne’s new company and venture nothing but continue growth and success.
+My son, Eric will not been stay in school if wasn’t for Accessible Academics’ dedication.
+They went above and beyond for my son.

-My wife and I have had the pleasure of working w/Anne Showers over the past year.
-She has been able to make some significant strides and behavioral changes with our son, a student at the Gersh Experience as well as at Erie Community College.
-In a nutshell, Anne has done what she said she would do and has an excellent track record with our son.
-He liked Anne very much and has had a fruitful working relationship with her.
-Accessible Academics has a fair and reasonable billing structure, and frequent reports on student behavior are honest and to the point and timely.
+My wife and I have had the pleasure of working with Accessible Academics.
+They have been able to make some significant strides and behavioral changes with our son, a student at Erie Community College.
+In a nutshell, Accessible Academics has done what they said they would do and has an excellent track record with our son.
+He liked his Coach very much and has had a fruitful working relationship with her.
 Our experience shows that Accessible Academics gets results-well worth the time and money.
 We recommend them without reservation.